mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

 `filename` is the file that you would like to run `git blame` on.

-This will pull up the contents of the file, along with the commit number that the line was changed in, as well as the person who changed it, and at what time it was changed at.
+This will pull up the contents of the file along with the commit number the changed line, the person who changed it, and what time it was changed at.

 If you want to know who changed certain lines, you can use the -L flag to figure out who changed those lines.
 You can use the command: